FreeKernelJS/generator-freekerneljs/README.md

 Development Tools
 -----------------
-You might want to consider using these tools to develop the application:
+You might want to consider using these tools to continue and develop the application:
 - Install <a href="http://gruntjs.com/">Grunt</a> and use it to run tasks such as - debug, dist and watch.
 ```
     $ npm install -g grunt-cli